mykulls/biome/README.md

 Run on a local server with `npm run dev`, which will start the development server at the port specified by `REACT_APP_PORT` in client/.env and a Node server at the port specified by `PORT` in server/.env.

 You'll need two create these two .env files yourself if you want to run with your own data.
-Also, you'll need to create a [Mongo](https://www.mongodb.com/) account, as well as create a project, in which you'll create a [Mongo Atlas Cluster](https://docs.atlas.mongodb.com/getting-started/) with 2 collections named `listings` and `users`.
+Also, you'll need to create a [Mongo](https://www.mongodb.com/) account, as well as create a project, in which you'll create a [Mongo Atlas Cluster](https://docs.atlas.mongodb.com/getting-started/) with a database that contains 2 collections named `listings` and `users`.
 You'll also need to set up a [Mongo Realm App](https://docs.mongodb.com/realm/get-started/create-realm-app/) to utilize user authentication.

 The .env file in the client directory should be of the format:
 ```